gradha/gradha.github.io/src/articles/07-tyranny-of-git-flow-defaults.rst

     Support branches? [support/]
     Version tag prefix? []

 This is bad.
-Everybody tool by default will make changes on the ``master`` branch, but that's not what you want!
+Everybody by default will make changes on the ``master`` branch, but that's not what you want!
 You actually want other people to make changes based off the ``develop`` branch.
 This is what I call the tyranny of the default, which I first heard from `Steve Gibson on the Security Now podcast
 <https://www.grc.com/securitynow.htm>`_.
 The idea behind this tyranny is
 simple: most people don't touch the settings of their software.